Is the Disability Center open?

 Faculty may deliver exams to the office or upload exams into the instructor portal.
 Exams will be returned electronically to faculty unless they would prefer to pick exams up in the office.

 Tips and Solutions

-Students with disabilities may encounter issues as they transition to remote learning.
+Students with disabilities may encounter barriers in the online learning environment.
 Here are some examples and our recommended solutions.

 Extended time on exams

 Extended time on exams is a common accommodation for students with various disabilities.

 - Solution: Canvas lets you adjust the amount of time allotted to a given student.
 Learn more about adjusting exam times to provide accommodations.